-This article describes a tool that we can build ourselves to assist with aligning the satellite-TV dish without having to take our receiver outside.
+This article describes a satellite finder that we can build ourselves to assist with aligning the satellite TV dish without having to take our receiver outside.
 We are proposing a signal strength measurement meter which will greatly help in optimizing the dish antenna alignment precisely, once after the satellite is located.

-The utilization of Satellite finder is shown in figure1.
-The LNB used for satellite reception (digital or analogue) does not just receive a single channel; it receives the complete range from all transponders that are operating on a particular satellite.
+The utilization of satellite finder is shown in figure 1.
+The low noise block (LNB) down-converter used for satellite reception (digital or analogue) does not just receive a single channel; it receives the complete range from all transponders that are operating on a particular satellite.
 Together with the high gain a modern LNB feeds a lot of RF energy to the receiver when the dish is correctly aligned.
-Our digital satellite finder measures the amount of RF energy over a wide frequency range by summing the power from all transponders and producing RSSI (Received Signal Strength Indicator) output, by means of proportionate DC voltage for display.
+Our digital satellite finder measures the amount of RF energy over a wide frequency range by summing the power from all transponders and producing Received Signal Strength Indicator (RSSI) output, by means of proportionate DC voltage for display.

 Since most of the existing satellite finders are using analog scale only, and some of the satellite finders are partially digital (digital handling with analog display) and rarely available digital satellite finders are with high cost, Our innovative design explores latest technology for RF power measurement (RSSI) with digital read out, economically, and provides fruitful results to the dish TV installers.

 RF Power Detector